iMicknl/python-sagemcom-api/README.md

 ## Usage

 Depending on the router model, Sagemcom is using different encryption methods for authentication, which can be found in [the table above](#supported-devices).
 This package supports MD5 and SHA512 encryption.
-You don't need to login before every function call, the package will login automatically if necessary.
+If you receive a `LoginTimeoutException`, you will probably need to use another encryption type.

+The following script can be used as a quickstart.

 ```python
 import asyncio